ravendb/book/Intro/Intro.md

 #### Part V - Implementation Details

-Focus: RavenDB Core Team, RavenDB Support Engineers, Developers who wants to read the code
+Focus: RavenDB Core Team, RavenDB Support Engineers, Developers who want to read the code

 This part is the orientation guide that we throw at new hires when we sit them in front of the code.
 It is full of implementation details and background information that you probably don't need if all you want to know is how to